Argyle_ CLP_Banner_Mobile_V1.png Argyle_ CLP_Banner_Mobile_V1.png

 The Beauty of Imperfection

-Pink diamonds are created deep within the Earth's surface, taking up to 1.8 billion years to form.
-They are highly coveted for their rarity, beauty, and unique colour, with fine examples often surpassing the value of white diamonds.
+Pink diamonds are created deep within the Earth's surface, taking up to 1.6 billion years to form.
+They are forged under extreme temperatures and tremendous pressure, more than 160 kilometres below the Earth's surface.
+Due to their rarity, beauty, and distinctive colour, pink diamonds are highly sought after, with fine examples often exceeding the value of white diamonds.

 As a diamond forms and moves through the kimberlite deposit, the primary diamond source, its crystal lattice structure can become deformed.
 This deformation leads to the displacement of atoms, which means as all light colours pass through the stone, they are absorbed, save for pink, giving the stone its unique colour.